Halfway Houses in Moselle, MS

 Weems Community Mh Center Weems Lifecare - 68.6 miles from Moselle, MS

-Weems Community Mh Center Weems Lifecare is a sober living house in Meridian, Mississippi, 39304 zip code.
+Weems Community Mh Center Weems Lifecare is a halfway house in Meridian, Mississippi, 39304 zip code.

 Address: 1415 1/2 College Drive, Meridian, MS 39304 in Lauderdale County